scorpiosixnine/smalls/README.md

 To help with the creation of this file, Smalls also installs an SSEdit script: `Smalls Export Underwear JSON.pas`.
 You use this by opening an underwear mod in SSEdit, selecting the armour records that you want to add to Smalls, and then running the script.
 This will export the ids to a JSON file in a suitable format.
 The files that the script exports are not directly usable by Smalls, but you can copy & paste their contents into your custom config file (I recommend also keeping the exported files somewhere for refeference).

+If you've edited this file mid-game, you can force Smalls to parse it again by choosing `Reset Defaults` from the MCM.
+Note that doing this will also reset any changes that you've made using the MCM configuration interface (see below).

+For that reason you are better off either using this configuration file, or the MCM, but not both.
+Using this file is probably the best option as it can be shared between games, backed up, etc.

 ### Custom Items - Using the MCM

-You can also edit the underwear list via an MCM configuration panel.
+If editing JSON files sounds a bit scary, you can also edit the underwear list via an MCM configuration panel.

 #### How To Add Armour